G-Research/fasttrackml/README.md

 FastTrackML is an API for logging parameters and metrics when running machine learning code, and it is a UI for visualizing the result.
-The API is a drop-in replacement for Mlflow's tracking server, and it ships with the visualization UI of both Mlflow and Aim.
+The API is a drop-in replacement for MLflow's tracking server, and it ships with the visualization UI of both MLflow and Aim.

 As the name implies, the emphasis is on speed -- fast logging, fast retrieval.